yochaigal/cairn/wip/2e/setting-seeds.md

   - How do the people that live there perceive themselves, and how others perceive them?
   - What effects does the region's terrain have on the people that live there?
   - What resources are in abundance, and what are scarce?
-  - How do these factors relate to the other aspects of the region, and how does it shape the people that live there?
   - What would draw someone there, and why would they stay?

 ### Culture